goto40/self-dsl/docs/textx_modularization.md

 ## Referencing Model Elements form other Meta Models

-If yuo wish to reference model elements from other metamodels, this can be achieved using the multi meta model support of TextX (see ::namedref::(references.md#textx)).
+If you wish to reference model elements from other metamodels, this can be achieved using the multi meta model support of TextX (see ::namedref::(references.md#textx)).